AdobeDocs/workfront.en/help/quicksilver/wf-api/api/filter-event-sub-messages.md

 Before using the filtering examples in a cloudless environment, do the following:

-* Omit the Lambda-specific pieces of the examples, such as the Context parameter.```
+* Omit the Lambda-specific pieces of the examples, such as the Context parameter.

 * Change the invocations of other Lambdas in the examples to making additional asynchronous HTTP requests to other filters or processing components that you host.

-* If referring to the Python and Node.js examples, substitute the first event parameter with the first payload parameter shown in the Java example (see Step 1 in [Java](#java)).
+* If referring to the Python and Node.js examples, substitute the first event parameter with the first payload parameter shown in the Java example.
+See Step 1 in [Java](#java).

 * Deploythe filters or processors with a web-based API.

 ### Preventing Missed Event Subscription Messages